Do you need something that can handle thick or multiple layers of fabric? Then you’ve come to the right place.

 Here are a few things to consider before choosing one of these on this list.
 The following should help you to narrow down your choice:

-- If you are a beginner, are looking for an inexpensive heavy product and don’t plan on doing too much layering, then look no further than the Singer 4423.
-It has excellent reviews, is inexpensive and does the job well on all kinds of fabric.
+- If you are a beginner, are looking for an inexpensive heavy product and don’t plan on doing too much layering, then look no further than the Brother ST371HD or Singer 4423.
+They have excellent reviews, is inexpensive and does the job well on all kinds of fabric.